Electrical Safety Certificate Cost

 9. Looking for any noticeable changes regarding the use of premises which require upgrades.

-10. Make a final report on whether the electrical installations are satisfactory, which requires no work to be done or unsatisfactory, which means work must be carried for the property to be deemed safe.
+10. Make a final report on whether the electrical installations are satisfactory, which requires no work to be done or unsatisfactory, which means work must be carried out for the property to be deemed safe.

 Can I Complete an Electrical Safety Certificate Myself?

-Unfortunately, there is no budget DIY solution when it comes to electrical projects.
-Hiring a professional electrician that can self-certify their work is, in fact, probably the cheapest option.
+Hiring a professional electrician who can self-certify their work is, in fact, probably the cheapest option.

 It is also a necessity to hire a person who is registered with a competent person scheme, as they can self-certify without having to call a private building inspector or a local council representative.